-The Holding Company's Board of Directors is responsible for the preparation of other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexure to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include the consolidated financial statements and our auditor's report thereon.
+The Holding Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Annual report 2021-22, but does not include the consolidated Ind AS financial statements and our auditor's report thereon.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated Ind AS financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially in consistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated Ind AS financial statements, our responsibility is to read the other information and, in doing so, consider whether such other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.